UWNETLAB/camarkdown/caMarkdown/tests/womenInComp/Oral-History:Fran_Berman.md

 **Abbate:**

 Yes, it’s an interesting question.
-Other than the obvious hardware/software thing, I don’t see an obvious pattern, and I don’t know if anyone’s counted up the numbers of women in different specialties.
-Maybe I’ll have to do it\! \[laughs.\]
+Other than the obvious hardwaresoftware thing, I don’t see an obvious pattern, and I don’t know if anyone’s counted up the numbers of women in different specialties.
+Maybe I’ll have to do it\! \laughs.\

 **Berman:**

 Yes.
-Maybe this is your \[task\].
+Maybe this is your \task\.

 ### How Computer Science Has Changed